Let's get real about Halloween.

 We in the Continuing Church of God do not condone the celebration of pagan holidays like Halloween (nor similar days such as Walpurgis Night).

 The light of scripture eliminates any ambiguity about Halloween.
 That is why we in the Continuing Church of God do not observe it.

 From the Mormons

-Although they have declared that they will not use crosses because they teach it is "purely Catholic", members of the Church of Jesus Christ of Latter Day Saints (LDS, commonly called Mormons), most LDS will observe the Catholic holiday of Halloween.
+Although they have declared that they will not use crosses because they teach it is "purely Catholic", members of the Church of Jesus Christ of Latter Day Saints (LDS, commonly called Mormons), most LDS will observe the Roman Catholic holiday of Halloween.

 However, there is controversy about celebrating it when it happens to be on a Sunday: